Septic Tanks Do’s and Don’ts That Every Homeowner Should Know

 Do get all leaky faucets fixed.
 A faucet that keeps on dripping for days on end will eventually contribute to the overflow of the tank.

-Do get regular septic tank inspection and septic cleaning done by a professional plumber.
+Do get regular septic tank inspection and septic cleaning done by a professional septic service.

 Don’t throw grease and cooking oils into the kitchen drain.
 Oils and grease tend to solidify and harden in the pipes, and will clog the drain after a while.